DeoBye/Thesis_GeoLoc/README.md

 # Thesis_GeoLoc
 **Boyi's Master Thesis -- Geolocalization**

-This repository serves as a work log and documentation for Boyi's master thesis on geolocalization.
+This repository serves as a work log for Boyi's master thesis on geolocalization.
 ---

 ## To-Do List